 Function : Item (Field)

-#include <nsfnote.h> STATUS LNPUBLIC NSFItemInfo( NOTEHANDLE note_handle, const char far *item_name, WORD name_len, BLOCKID far *item_blockid, WORD far *value_datatype, BLOCKID far *value_blockid, DWORD far *value_len);
+#include <nsfnote.h> STATUS LNPUBLIC NSFItemCreateTextList( NOTEHANDLE note_handle, const char far *item_name, const char far *item_text, WORD text_len);

-Parameters : Input : note_handle - A handle to the open note you want to look in.
+Parameters : Input : note_handle - A handle to an open note in memory.

 Output : (routine) - Return status from this call -- indicates either success or what the error is.
 The return codes include: